heroku/force.js/README.md

 ### Force.com Streaming API Support

-**nforce** supports the Force.com Streaming API.
+**force** supports the Force.com Streaming API.
 Connecting to one of your PushTopics is easy using the node.js EventEmitter interface.

 ```js
 org.authenticate({ username: user, password: pass }, function(err, oauth) {